ETS-ReactNative5/PoroDex/README.md

 ### Champion Details Page

+* Features a Rotation of All Champion Skins
 * Features Lore of Champion
 * Displays Enemy/Ally Tips and Tricks
 * Spell Icons Featured allow for an indepth look at each Spell